openforis/collect-earth-online-doc/docs/source/collection/standard.rst

 Analyze plots
 -------------

 Now it is time to contribute to a project.
-Make sure you have clicked on **Go to first plot**.
+Make sure you have clicked on **Go to first plot** or selected a plot from the map.

 1. Read the first Survey Question and the possible answers.
 2. If you want to assign the same class or answer to ALL points in the plot (prior to having applied an answer to any of the points), you can just click on the answer without first needing to select the points.